PretendoNetwork/nintendo-wiki/docs/3ds/nasc.md

 | 11.15.0        | 15          |
 | 11.16.0        | 16          |

-## Actions
+## Actions (ac)
-All form values are encoded with a custom base64 character set, where `+/=` are replaced by `.-*` respectively.
-This applies to both the request and the response.
+This endpoint executes an action based on the type of request.

 The type of request is specified by the `action` parameter.
 Other parameters depend on the type of action.
 The action name is case insensitive.